astronomer/astro-docs/cloud/stable/04_customize-airflow/02_manage-airflow-versions.md

 FROM quay.io/astronomer/ap-airflow:1.10.12-buster-onbuild
 ```

-For all available images, refer to the matrix above or the [Astronomer Docker Registry](https://quay.io/repository/astronomer/ap-airflow?tab=tags).
+For all available images, refer to the matrix above or [Astronomer's Docker Registry](https://quay.io/repository/astronomer/ap-airflow?tab=tags).

 ### Step 4.
 Test your Image Locally.

-Now, test your new change locally via the Astronomer CLI by running:
+Now, test your changes locally via the Astronomer CLI by running:

 1. `$ astro dev stop`, then
 2. `$ astro dev start`

-If your image does not build successfully, it's likely you're missing additional dependencies, Add them as needed.
+If your image does not build successfully, it's likely that you're either missing additional dependencies or one of your packages is not named properly.
+Add and modify as needed.

 For help from our team, reach out to [Astronomer Support](https://support.astronomer.io).